singh-man/books/crackingTheCoding/17_hard.md

 | #a | 1  | 2  | 3  | 4  | 4  | 4  | 5  | 5  | 5  | 6  | 7  | 7  | 8  | 9  | 9  | 10 | 11 | 12 | 13 | 14 |
 | #1 | 0  | 0  | 0  | 0  | 1  | 2  | 2  | 3  | 4  | 4  | 4  | 5  | 5  | 5  | 6  | 6  | 6  | 6  | 6  | 6  |

-Certainly, whenever the number of letters equals the number of numbers, we can say that from index Oto that index is an "equal" subarray.
+Certainly, whenever the number of letters equals the number of numbers, we can say that from index 0 to that index is an "equal" subarray.

 That will only tell us equal subarrays that start at index 0.
 How can we identify all equal subarrays?